 Satisfactory Progress: All degree requirements above are expected to be completed according to BHI’s Satisfactory Progress Guidelines, including a quarterly progress report.

 The Qualifying Exam: After completing required BHI program core coursework, students must pass a qualifying exam that covers breadth of knowledge prior to formally creating a PhD supervisory committee and proceeding with dissertation research.
 Note that, though BIME 539 is required to be completed as a core course, it does not need to be completed prior to proceeding with the Qualifying Exam.

 Doctoral Supervisory Committee: You will choose a BHI Core faculty member to chair your dissertation supervisory committee.
 Throughout the remainder of your academic program, members on this committee will guide you, serve as your mentors, and evaluate your dissertation.
 Please see policy details below:

 The General Exam: Scheduled at least four months (recommended) after the Qualifying Exam and formation of a doctoral supervisory committee, successful completion of the General Exam results in admission to candidacy for the doctoral degree.
 Enrollment in Dissertation credits (BIME 800) may begin in the quarter following successful completion of the General Exam.
+Related policies are below:

 The Final Exam (Dissertation Defense): Candidates for the PhD must present a dissertation demonstrating original and independent investigation and significant achievement in the field of Biomedical and Health Informatics–formatted according to UW Graduate School Requirements.
 The final oral exam includes a presentation and defense of the dissertation to the Supervisory Committee, Biomedical and Health Informatics faculty and students, and public, in accordance with Graduate School regulations.
 Relevant policies are below: